Type of infrastructure:

 Knowledge sharing

 ECOncrete fosters the open exchange of knowledge by collaborating with universities and research institutes for both testing and monitoring activities.
-For example, they conducted 2D physical model testing of the Marine Mattresses in collaboration with the Polytechnic University of Madrid (UPM).
 ECOncrete also presents their findings at scientific and industry-focused conferences and webinars, e.g. the OCEaN NID webinar series (2023) and the OCEaN best practice fair (2024).
 The project is also referenced in the Rich North Sea NID Toolbox (see HERE).

 Database Project